Chrimau/client_prototype/README.md

 NAME: GINIKA NWOKEJI
 ALT ID: ALT/SOE/024/1229.
 PUBLIC IP: (http://52.90.66.123)
 I created a directory for the project and created three files: index.html, style.css, and script.js.
 Then i created a new repository on Github.
-I went back to my vscode terminal and initialized git for my project.git init git init git add index.html git add style.css
+I went back to my vscode terminal and initialized git for my project.git git init git add index.html git add style.css